Language: EN

 }

-In this example, the expression temperature > 20 && !rain evaluates whether the temperature is greater than 20 degrees and if it is not raining.
+In this example, the expression temperature > 20 && !rain evaluates whether the temperature is greater than 20 degrees and whether it is not raining.
 If both conditions are true, the message “It is a good day to go for a walk” will be printed.